-Pupil's Name: Date of Birth: FORM: Date and Time of Incident: Date and Time (of writ ing): Name: Print Si gnature Job Title: Note the reason(s) for recording the incident.
+Pupil's Name: Date of Birth: FORM: Date and Time of Incident: Date and Time (of writing): Name: ••••• Print Signature Job Title: Note the reason(s) for recording the incident. note the reason(s) for recording the name a.
 Record the following factually: Who?
-What (if recording a verbal disclosure by a child use their words)?
+What (ij their words)?
 Where?
-When (date and time of incident)?
-Any witnesses?
-Note actions, including names of anyone to whom y our information was pas sed.
-Any other relevant information (distinguish between fact and opinion).
-Any other relevant mormation (distinguish betwee
+When (date and time of a child use died words): where: when (duce that this of ucuencj: Ang wuresses: Note actions, including names of anyone to wh nom your information was passed ·• Any other relevant information (distinguish be tween fact and opinion).